brian32768/twilio-weatherman/pyweatherman/README.md

 send a bogus 5 digit number such as 00000 or caller id is blocked, then geocode will fail and you get a message to that effect.

-The formatting of messages is slightly different for SMS vs voice; if the full weather message is too long then it will try sending you only the forecast portion.
+The formatting of messages is slightly different for SMS versus voice;
+if the full weather message is too long then it will try sending you only the forecast portion.
 Sometimes weather service forecasts are wordier and I figured the forecast was more important than current conditions.

 ### Response to voice calls

-You call the number and it says the weather report.
+Call the number and the bot will read the weather report to you.

 In this case it always uses caller id to determine location.
 If you have a mobile phone number from Butte, Montana then that's the report